diku-dk/futhark-book/language.rst

 any execution path following the in-place update.

-In Futhark, this is done through a type system feature called *uniqueness types*, similar to, although simpler, than the uniqueness types of the programming language Clean.
-Alongside a (relatively) simple aliasing analysis in the type checker, this is sufficient to determine at compile time whether an in-place modification is safe, and signal a compile time error if in-place updates are used in way where safety cannot be guaranteed.
+In Futhark, this is done through a type system feature called *uniqueness types*, similar to, although simpler than, the uniqueness types of the programming language Clean.
+Alongside a (relatively) simple aliasing analysis in the type checker, this extension is sufficient to determine at compile time whether an in-place modification is safe, and signal a compile time error if in-place updates are used in a way where safety cannot be guaranteed.

 The simplest way to introduce uniqueness types is through examples.
 To